igor-vovk/connect-rpc-scala/README.md

 ### Thanks

-The library was inspired and took some ideas from the [grpc-json-bridge](https://github.com/avast/grpc-json-bridge).
+The library is inspired and takes some ideas from the [grpc-json-bridge](https://github.com/avast/grpc-json-bridge).
 Which doesn't seem to be supported anymore, + also the library doesn't follow a Connect-RPC standard (while being very close to it).